jtclarkjr/logs-dashboard/README.md

 ### Quick Start with Makefile

 > **Note:** This project uses a Makefile to wrap Docker Compose commands and test scripts for easier management.
 All `docker compose` commands and script executions are handled through `make` targets.
+First initial docker build can take up to 140s with cpu limit 8 and memory limit 4GB after that it averages at 2s.

 Run the entire application stack: